mrchrisneal/DashPad/docs/index.md

 A modular system monitoring solution designed to repurpose old tablets as dedicated system metrics displays.

-## IMPORTANT NOTES
+## IMPORTANT NOTICE
-- DashPad is alpha software in active development, created and maintained by a single hobbyist developer.
+- DashPad is *alpha software* in active development, created and maintained by a single hobbyist developer.
 - This documentation is a work-in-progress and may change significantly.

 ## What is DashPad?

-DashPad transforms unused tablets into real-time system monitoring displays for your servers.
+DashPad transforms old, unused tablets (namely iPads) into real-time system monitoring displays for your servers.
 Built with a microservices architecture, it provides comprehensive infrastructure monitoring with minimal resource usage.

+DashPad traces its origins to 2024 as a basic, single-container solution to monitor unRAID server metrics in near-real-time.
+The project saw major development in mid-2025 where it was used as part of an educational project.

 ### Key Features